roeger/icaps2026.github.io/content/calls/shadow_pc.md

 ## How to Apply

-Please submit the following information:
+Please submit the following information in the [application form](https://forms.office.com/r/9vggMgzYrC)

 - Name, email and affiliation
 - Career stage (e.g. PhD year, postdoc).
 If you are a PhD student,